vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa.md

 1. Force MIU filenames to derive from the module's name.
 This mimics the design of header filenames being directly related to how they are found from an `#include` directive.
-2. Provide a "manifest" or "mapping" file that describes that filepath to an MIU based on the module name.
+2. Provide a "manifest" or "mapping" file that describes the filepath to an MIU based on the module name.
 This file will need to be user-provided, or we are back in the scanning problem.